JessAntunes/roll-call-for-teachers/README.md

 # Roll Call: An Application For Teachers

-The user for this application is a teacher/professor/lecturer who wishes to create various courses and add students easily to their courses.
+The user for this application is a teacher/professor/lecturer who wishes to create various courses and add students easily to their courses to track courses, students enrolled, and their grades.
 If a student is not already in the system they can be added.
-All of the students grades and courses they are enrolled in are viewable on the student page.
-By clicking on a students grade they can be disenrolled from the course or have their grade changed.
+All of the students' grades and courses they are enrolled in are viewable on the student page.
+By clicking on a student's grade they can be disenrolled from the course or have their grade changed.

 ## Installation